terriadsit/FibonacciNimApp/README.md

 # FibonacciNimApp

 A mobile app created with React-Native Expo to allow users to play Fibonacci Nim against the computer or antoher player locally or online.
-Status: ready for online play to be added via backend.
+Status: ready for online play to be added via backend after first making backend to sister project, fibonacci-web-app.
 ![screenshots](assets/screenShots.png)